Robert Hight: 2017

 Beginning with the third race of the season, the NHRA Gatornationals, Hight was reunited with crew chief Jimmy Prock, with whom he had won the 2009 championship.
 After a slow start, the team gradually came together and earned its first No. 1 in June at the New England Nationals at New England Dragway in Epping, N.H.
 Hight earned the team's first victory at the Mile-High Nationals at Bandimere Speedway in Morrison, Colorado, and followed that up two weeks later with a win in the NHRA Northwest Nationals at Pacific Raceways in Kent, Washington.
 Gradually, with strong qualifying performances and solid races, the team crept into the top five, and eventually as high as second before the regular season ended at the Chevrolet Performance U.S. Nationals.
 Hight also starred with record-breaking performances, which included setting the NHRA's fastest speed ever - 339.87 mph at Sonoma Raceway in California in July - and the first 3.7-second performance in a Funny Car - 3.793 seconds at Brainerd International Raceway in Minnesota.
 By the end of the season, Hight would have seven of the top 10 speeds ever run in Funny Cars - all set in 2017.

 In the Countdown to the Championship, Hight started strong, recording a victory in the opener, the NHRA Carolina Nationals at zMAX Dragway in Concord, N.C., and after a seesaw battle with defending champion Ron Capps over the next four races, a win in the AAA Texas Fall Nationals at Texas Motorplex in Ennis, Texas.
 A semifinals appearance in the next to last round in Las Vegas, Nev., helped him jump into the points lead, entering the final race, the Auto Club Finals at Auto Club Raceway at Pomona, which paid points-and-a-half.
 He clinched the title after winning his first-round matchup.
 He increased his lead to 98 points by finishing runner-up in the event.

 Overall, Hight tied his career-bests of finals in a season (seven) and low ETs (10), and earned career-bests in elimination-round victories (45) and top event speeds (13).
 He earned four victories, the most he had earned since 2014, when he scored five wins.

 Personal life

 Hight is an avid Los Angeles Dodgers fan.
 He was a star in trap shooting, and was close to pursuing the chance to compete on the U.S. Olympic team in that sport.

-Robert was previously married to Adria Hight (Force), the oldest daughter of John Force.
+Hight was previously married to Adria Hight (Force), the oldest daughter of John Force.
 He later married Leslie Hight.